djangodeployment/django-deployment-book/meta.rst

 the extent possible under law, Antonis Christofides has waived all copyright and related or neighboring rights to said snippets.

+I am grateful to Curtis Maloney for a review of the Gunicorn chapter;
-Markus Holtermann and Chris Pantazis have also made useful comments.
+and to Markus Holtermann and Chris Pantazis for useful comments.